 One problem facing most industrial components like belts and pulleys is very undersized set screws, which are used directly by most people without additional fastening methods.
 The set screws are made on purpose very small because it is assumed they can handle very little torque anyway.
 But small set screws concentrate stress much more than larger ones, and this can make the gouging and embedding problem worse.
 See image 2 through 4 for an explanation using computer simulations.

 I devised a typical round thing with a set screw, and a shaft with which to mate it.
 Two set screws models were used - a typical small set screw found on a part that size (#6 on a 3/8" bored part), and a much larger #10 screw with 50% more diameter which I would often drill out and thread myself.
 A 20 lbforce-in load was applied to the shaft with the component fixed in place (simulating driving the shaft with a motor) and the resultant stresses

 The simulations clearly show much higher contact stresses with the smaller set screw for the same load.
 This can easily cause local deformation of the material under the set screw, causing the joint to become loose (lose its preload).
 Then, back-and-forth cyclic loading and unloading will only make this gouge worse, causing it to degenerate even more over time!

 Why have I simulated the set screw with a flat on the shaft?
 That's because...Set Screws MUST Be Used With Flats or Dimples

 can be drilled into the shaft to use the set screw partially as a pin, in shear.
 This method is not adjustable along the shaft (which could be a good thing, depending on the application), and a small set screw will once again be a very poor pin.

 The tip of an average set screw is much smaller than the body thread - typically, it's "cup" or "point" shaped, which is supposed to allow it to dig strongly into a shaft.
 Problem is, when it does slip because it's still relying on surface deformations of the shaft, it will inevitably gouge up the shaft.
 One way I've used to get around this is to grind the point of the screw totally flat, such that it is almost as large in diameter as the thread.
 Fine-threaded set screws can approach the outer diameter more (Image 5).
 A secure set screw fit would be tightening this flatted tip against the flatted portion of the shaft.

 The more the set screw contact diameter approaches the width of the flat, the more the whole setup approximates a D-shaft (Image 6), another shape used in industry commonly which is reliable.
 (Did you know that "1994 and newer Mustang" is a shaft shape

 Image 7 is a picture of one of the large set screws used in my 30lb combat robot Uberclocker's main lifting arm setup.
 Images 8 through 10 depict more giant-set-screw creations of mine.

 Note that set screws are used in industry, but just very conservatively due to their less predictable wear characteristics than keys and splines.
 A good article that has some rules of thumb for industrial set screw use in machines is here

-Common Set Screw Coupling Products
+.Common Set Screw Coupling Products

 Luckily, we live in the age of maker-plenty.
 A few years ago I would have had to devise a custom set screw hub solution for many of my smaller robots, but these days set screw hubs can be freely purchased from the likes of Pololu

 For larger systems, though, such solutions are not yet freely available, and due to the availability of industrial drive products, may not be warranted except for custom solutions.Clamp Hubs and Shaft Collars

 If point-forces and focused stresses aren't your thing, another method is to use a circular clamp type attachment.
 I've historically used this most to couple shafts of different diameters together, but it can also be used for gears, pulleys, etc. with slit bores that can be squeezed.
-In fact, a very popular precision power transmission component hub style is "clamp hub".
+In fact, a very popular precision power transmission component hub style is "clamp hub

 .
 An example is in image 13.
 These are literally shaft collars which have tapped holes in a circle.
 I've used these extensively to adapt larger linkages like Chibikart's steering linkage to shafts, and I'm thrilled they exist.

 ,, which is a little suboptimal in terms of hole placement but still useful.
 The hole style is a #10 counterbore, but with a 1/4"-20 thread.
 The reasoning being you can use it as a #10 through-hole (threads in your part) and have a flush face with a standard socket cap screw, or use the 1/4"-20 threads instead.

 tightening the collar, because otherwise the friction of the flange holes would prevent the collar from tightening properly.
 The flange holes in your part would also need to be a loose oversize fit in order to account for the small amount of radial motion the holes will go through once the collar is tightened.
 The "real flange" avoids these problems by having the clamping portion separate from the mounting circle.